 The Data-compression level slider allows you to change the amount of file compression when saving data.
 Higher compression saves disk space, but loading and saving these scans takes longer.
-When attempting to save projects that allocates more than 6 GB of memory, the dialog will appear prompting you to use maximum compression.

 Important: Maximum compression settings are optimized to ensure that the shape of your models and frames will be preserved.
 Insignificant deformation may, however, occur.
+Change the slider position as necessary.

 11.2.
-Performance 173
+Performance